tatuylonen/wiktextract/README.md

 * ``categories`` - list of non-disambiguated categories for the word
 * ``topics`` - list of non-disambiguated topics for the word
 * ``translations`` - non-disambiguated translation entries (see below)
+* ``etymology-text`` - etymology section as cleaned text
+* ``etymology-templates`` - templates and their arguments and expansions from the etymology section.
+These can be used to easily parse etymological relations.
+Certain common templates that do not signify etymological relations are not included.
 * ``synonyms`` - non-disambiguated synonym linkages for the word (see below)
 * ``antonyms`` - non-disambiguated antonym linkages for the word (see below)
 * ``hypernyms`` - non-disambiguated hypernym linkages for the word (see below)